boo1ean/nftbarter.place/readme.md

 ### Stage 4

 - Become DAO
+- Governance contracts system
-- All further development will be defined by DAO (may DEX, etc.)
+- All further development will be defined by DAO